v-pbartley/openhack-mc4h/Challenge-00/Readme.md

 + A solid foundation in **Azure fundamentals**.
 If you are new to Microsoft Azure, please visit [here](https://docs.microsoft.com/en-us/learn/paths/az-900-describe-cloud-concepts/) to learn more about the platform.

-+ Familiarity with health data interoperability and the **FHIR R4 data standard**.
++ Familiarity with the **FHIR R4 data standard** and general health data interoperability.
 Please visit [here](https://hl7.org/fhir/R4/) for more information about the FHIR R4 specification.

 + Experience with making **REST API calls** using [Postman](https://www.postman.com/api-platform/api-testing/) or a similar API testing utility.